 The registration service is for the registration of all Births, Deaths and Notices of Marriage and Civil Partnership.
 A service which has long required attendance at offices in order to present details and confirm information that is needed for registrations and a legal necessity for citizens to register.

 The increase in death figures since March 2020 has seen an increase need for citizens to get the registration completed quickly and easily.
-The process of dealing with births will also need to be addressed with processes to get paperwork from maternity wards to registration offices without needing the customer to attend.
+After a three/four-month halt on registrations, registrars all over the country are struggling to keep up with birth, notice, ceremony and citizenship registration demand.
 Plenty of citizens who still want to get married and on top of all this, citizenship is still necessary (and needing to be delivered in a new way, taking away some questions and with changes to HO requirements) and many people still want or need copy birth certificates.
 Many, if not all, of these services also have payment elements.
 The security matters of the increased data that may be needed for the extra information captured or, more importantly, for dealing with scenarios where card details may be given over the phone – a risk while staff were working at home – has seen many options be derived to try and get these payments through.

 Zipporah has seen assisting our clients there throughout, and historically have been providing solutions that could solve these issues without needing rewrites.
 Already in law for as much as three years, its clear the registration service will be seeing change for some time to come.